African nations at the FIFA World Cup

-Association football is the most popular sport in nearly every African country, and thirteen members of the Confederation of African Football (CAF) have competed at the sport's biggest event – the FIFA World Cup.
+Association football is the most popular sport in nearly every African country, and fourteen members of the Confederation of African Football (CAF) have competed at the sport's biggest event – the FIFA World Cup.
+The highest ranked result in the World Cup for an African team is fourth place in the 2022 tournament by Morocco.
+CAF countries have hosted the finals once.